-QBANK's strategy remains centred on sustainable growth through strong relationships with our Members; leveraging investments in technology and capability; streamlining the business through improved efficiencies; growing the business to achieve scale whilst maintaining strong levels of capital; fostering a high performance culture; and, attracting and retaining the right people.
-With the continued support of our Members and disciplined management, QBANK expects to continue to grow sustainably.
-Our multi-year investment program will ultimately deliver enhanced experience and security for our Members at a lower per unit cost, but with large impact on our profitability through 2024 and 2025.
+QBANK's strategy remains centred on sustainable growth through the maintenance of strong relationships with our Members; leveraging investments in technology and capability; streamlining the business through improved efficiencies; organically growing the business to improve scale; maintaining strong levels of capital to provide a buffer for unexpected risks; and fostering a Member centric, high-performance culture.
+With the continued support of our Members and disciplined management, QBANK expects to continue to grow sustainably albeit at a lower level of profitability.

-QBANK's activities expose it to a variety of financial and non-financial risks, including: credit risk; liquidity risk; funding risk; interest rate risk; operational risk (including cyber security risk); and, property risk.
-Further information on these risks and attendant management approach is disclosed in the notes to the financial statements.
+QBANK's activities expose it to a variety of financial and non-financial risks, including credit risk; liquidity risk; funding risk; interest rate risk;

+operational risks (including but not limited to legal risk, regulatory risk, compliance risk, conduct risk, technology risk, data risk and change management risk); and, property risk.
+Further information on these risks and risk management is disclosed in the notes to the financial statements.

-Other occurrences and developments that may influence the future prospects of QBANK include increased or changed regulation resulting in higher costs, lower income and restrictions on scope of operations; inflationary pressures increasing operating costs; emerging technologies impacting market competitiveness; increasing competition from existing and/or new market entrants; and, further unexpected disruptions, both economic and social.
+As we plan and manage QBANK's future, we consider a range of possible scenarios to ensure we are able to responsibly invest in our people, our infrastructure, and our communities whilst balancing the long-term interests of our depositors, borrowers and stakeholders.
+Other occurrences and developments that may influence the future prospects of QBANK include increased or changed regulation resulting in higher costs, lower income and restrictions on scope of operations; inflationary pressures increasing operating costs; emerging technologies impacting market competitiveness; increasing competition from existing and/or new market entrants; and unexpected economic and social disruptions.